dentalplan/dentalplan.github.io/_posts/collabs/2013-06-21-collab-ebtk.md

 excerpt: Bleaching.
 Sucking.
 Feeding.
 Clocking.
 Scouring.
 Tuning.
 thumbimg: disp_ebtk.jpg
 thumbalt: Works from the Everything but the Kitchen exhibition at Harts Lane Studios
+headerimg: disp_ebtk.jpg
+headeralt: Works from the Everything but the Kitchen exhibition at Harts Lane Studios

 ---
 *Bleaching.
 Sucking.
 Feeding.
 Clocking.
 Scouring.
 Tuning.*